 - Any customer that held a driver's license in the past.
-This includes individuals who have held an out-of-state driver's license, US territory or out-of-country credential whom we have reciprocity (Germany, France and Canada).
+This includes individuals who have held an out-of-state driver's license, US territory or out-of-country license.
 Must provide expired license or abstract from previous state or country.

 What to do:

 What it will cost:

 - $40 testing fee Ė covers vision, knowledge and road tests.